prithugoswami/personal-website/content/posts/git-remote-hooks.md

 $ git clone git@git.prithu.xyz:website
 ```

-There are other ways you can set up a remote git repository - using the git or
+There are other ways you can set up a remote git repository—using the git or
 http protocols.
 I would suggest one reads the chapter [Git on the
 Server](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols) from
 the wonderful book on git - [Pro Git](https://git-scm.com/book/en/v2) to get to